beatricebianchi3/FINTECH-ML---Driven-early-warning-system/README.md

 * **Enhance market and operational efficiency**: Early detection of anomalies contributes to market efficiency by providing timely information, leading to better resource allocation and more strategic decision-making;
 * **Customer trust**: EWS can boost investors' confidence by safeguarding their financial assets and personal information.

-In this project, an EWS is built after a detailed analysis of the strengths and weaknesses of various machine learning classification methods, namely Logistic Regression, Decision Tree, Random Forest, and Support Vector Machine.\
+In this project, an EWS is built after a detailed analysis of the strengths and weaknesses of various machine learning classification methods, namely Logistic Regression, Naive Bayes, Decision Tree, Random Forest, kNN and Support Vector Machine.\
 The complete implementation of these models can be found in the project's respective _Jupyter notebooks_.

 # Methodology